fluxcd/flux2/docs/get-started/index.md

 service/frontend   ClusterIP   10.52.9.85    <none>        80/TCP              3m31s
 ```

-!!! note
+!!! tip
     From this moment forward, any changes made to the webapp
-    master branch will be synchronised with the cluster.
+    Kubernetes manifests in the master branch will be synchronised with the staging cluster.

-If a Kubernetes manifest is removed from source, the reconclier will remove it from your cluster.
-If you
+If a Kubernetes manifest is removed from the webapp repository, the reconciler will remove it from your cluster.
-delete a kustomization from the fleet infra repo, the reconciler will remove all Kubernetes objects that
+If you delete a kustomization from the `fleet-infra` repo, the reconciler will remove all Kubernetes objects that
 were previously applied from that kustomization.

 If you alter the webapp deployment using `kubectl edit`, the changes will be reverted to match